The 12 Best National Parks on the East Coast to Explore

 The "East Coast" is typically considered all the states east of the Appalachian Mountains that have some sort of a shoreline, but Vermont and West Virginia are included as well.
 West Virginia also just introduced the newest US national park, but you'll have to scroll down further to find out which one it is!

-National parks on the East Coast of the United States can range from crisp, cold, rocky mountain terrains to hot, tropical sandy beaches, peculiar bewitching swamps and marshes, to endless expanses of entrancing forests.
+The best national parks on the East Coast of the United States can range from crisp, cold, rocky mountain terrains to hot, tropical sandy beaches, peculiar bewitching swamps and marshes, to endless expanses of entrancing forests.
 The national parks below showcase all the very best that the East Coast has to offer, and you definitely don't want to miss out on anything.

 This national parks in Eastern US guide will give you the best tips on things to do, where to camp or stay, where you can grab a great bite to eat as you discover the East Coast, and more.
 For an easy view, an East Coast national parks map has been included below for your convenience.